Start Your Journey: Apply to Rochester

 Frequently Asked Questions

-- What is the average GPA of your entering students?
-What are you looking for in MCAT scores?
+- What is the average GPA & MCAT score of entering students?

 - If I have taken more than one MCAT, how are the scores viewed?

-- Rochester takes the highest test score.
+- We look at all test scores.
 We do not take the best section scores from different exams (super score).

-- Applicants must be U.S. citizens, have permanent residency status or asylee status.
-The only exception to this rule is if the applicant received his/her undergraduate degree from the University of Rochester.
+Applicants must be U.S. citizens, have permanent residency status or asylee status.
+The exceptions are:

 - What’s the status of my application?